 NOTE: There are two versions of this proposal that are being submitted together: a thesis and a nonthesis (practicum) version.
 Within this field, there are essentially two tracks that professionals tend to take: an academic/research-focus or an experiential/practice-focus.
 Hence the intent of providing the student choice of either a thesis or practicum final product option accommodates for those two directions in the field.
-In every other way the proposals are identical, except for the final student choice of either a thesis or non-thesis (practicum) final product.
+In every other way the proposals are identical (required courses, credit hours, etc.), except for the final student choice of either a thesis or non-thesis (practicum) final product.